karchtho/bash-utils/docs/VSCODE-REMOTE-SSH.md

 ### Check SSH Config File

-Your SSH configuration should have been created when you ran `vm setup git-ssh`.
+Your SSH configuration should have been created when you ran `vm setup-git-ssh`.

 **On macOS/Linux:**
 ```bash